AnalyticJeremy/CS221/README.md

 If the results of your function do not match the results of mine, do not assume you are wrong.
 I'm an idiot, and there's a good chance my functions are not right.
 Where we disagree should be considered an area for further investigation, not a judgement of your code.

+For each homework, just download my `jgrader.py` file and put it in your homework directory.
+Then run my `jgrader.py` file just like you run
+`grader.py`.